tomdpitts/tomdpitts.github.io/_pages/about.md

 My professional background is in software engineering and product in the AI space - most recently as CPO at Sydney-based Lumachain, where we developed an end-to-end Traceability and Computer Vision AI platform for global blue chip food and beverage companies.
 My academic background is in Mathematics and Philosophy at King's College London.

+## news

+12/2025, have been invited to Session Chair at [17th Asian Conference on Machine Learning](https://www.acml-conf.org/2025/) on 09-12 December, Taipei.

 ## research interests

 Modifying and improving architectures and algorithms in the field of: